 In this phase, you gather the people for your Exchange Online deployment and determine how your organization will use Exchange Online to address its business needs.

 Step 1: Gather your Exchange Online deployment members

-For a successful deployment of Exchange Online on top of Phase 2-Identity of the Microsoft 365 Enterprise foundation infrastructure, you need to get the right people for input and feedback.
+For a successful deployment of Exchange Online on top of Phase 2-Identity of the Microsoft 365 Enterprise foundation infrastructure, you need to gather the right people for input and feedback.
 Key people include business decision makers, IT staff such as architects and implementers, and advocates for your end users.

 A list of people that represent the business, technical, and end user aspects of your organization.

 Step 2: Determine and prioritize your Exchange Online business scenarios

 Exchange Online can be used for different purposes.
 You need to figure out which purposes map to your business needs on the separate levels of your organization, your business groups, your departments, or individual working and project teams.
 You should target Exchange Online to address your individual and small group short-lived communication and scheduling needs.